basudab/Scrapy_projects/README.md

 ## Usage

-Navigate to the `intro` folder in your command prompt or Python shell.
+Navigate to the `intro/intro` folder in your command prompt or Python shell.

 To run the scraper and save the output in JSON format, use the following command: